 Today, a rather technical article about Property Sets – or Psets for short Psets.
-If you are involved in efficiency, Facility Management or CAFM operations, Psets are probably something you’ve heard of before.
-Perhaps you’ve also wondered: “What is this supposed to be now?
-Another BIM-acronym that complicates everything?“ Don’t worry – who hasn’t struggled with an IFC-export that looked like a puzzle with missing pieces?
-In this post, I’ll explain what Psets are, why they are essential, how they work, and how to use them in practice.
-In the end, This is not only a legal requirement but also an opportunity to optimize internal processes and reduce costs.
-Companies should use this opportunity to modernize their processes and gain a competitive advantage.
-Early implementation allows them to comply with the law and benefit from digitalization. you’ll see how to make Psets your ally instead of viewing them as a necessary evil.
-I hope ;-)
+If you are Construction Industry, Facility Management or CAFM working in the field, Psets are probably something you've heard of before.
+Maybe you've also wondered: "What's this now?
+Another BIM-acronym that complicates everything?"
+Don't worry – who hasn't struggled with a IFC-export that looked like a puzzle with missing pieces?
+In this post, I'll explain what Psets are, why they are essential, how they work, and how to use them in practice.
+In the end, knowledge you'll see how to make Psets your ally instead of viewing them as a necessary evil.
+I hope so ;-)

-Technically, Psets are defined in the IFCformat (Industry Foundation Classes).
-IFC is the open standard from buildingSMART for data exchange in the efficiencysector.
-Pset_SpaceCommon for rooms or Pset_DoorCommon for doors.
-Each property has a name, a data type (e.g., String, Real, Boolean, Enumeration) and a value.
+Technically, Psets are defined in the IFC-format (Industry Foundation Classes).
+IFC is the open standard from buildingSMART for data exchange in the Construction Industry.
+A Pset is a group of properties that logically belong together, e.g. Pset_SpaceCommon for rooms or Pset_DoorCommon for doors.
+Each property has a name, a data type (e.g., String, Real, Boolean, Enumeration), and a value.
 Psets can be standardized (from the IFC specification) or proprietary (customer-specific).

 Let's dive deeper without getting boring.
 In the IFC schema, a Pset is an instance of the class IfcPropertySet.
 It contains a list of IfcProperty-objects.
 Each property has: